jaxonyue/DE-Group-Project/README.md

 7. Run the app using the URL provided by Azure.

 ## Limitations
+Dataset is samll.
+We only have 38 countries' wages data.
+We can add more countries' data to make the app more useful.

 ## Potential areas for improvement
+Use larger dataset.

 ## Using Copilot and Chatgpt:
 - We use copilot in two ways while writing my code: